 - Improved Nutrition: Poor nutrition can contribute to the development of illness and disease, and also affect your ability to heal from them.
 A registered dietitian can help you make changes in your diet and ensure you are getting all the nutrients you need for better health and wellness.

 - IV Nutrition Therapy: IV nutrition therapy can help with pain by providing the body with the nutrients it needs to heal.
 When the body is given the proper nutrients, it is able to repair itself more effectively and reduce inflammation from illness, disease, or injury.
 IV nutrition therapy can benefit patients with autoimmune disease, chronic fatigue, and fibromyalgia.

 - Prolozone Therapy: Prolozone therapy is a type of injection treatment that can help relieve pain in the joints, muscles, and connective tissues.
 Injections contain collagen and ozone gas to aid in the process of regeneration.
 Prolozone therapy can be used to treat conditions such as neck and back pain, tendinitis, bursitis, arthritis, and carpal tunnel syndrome.

 Holistic Pain Management Treatments in Sandy Springs, Georgia

 Tremedy provides a wide range of holistic treatments that can benefit patients with chronic pain.
 We are a team of integrative medicine providers, including acupuncturists, dietitians, therapists, and mental health counselors with an incredible focus on helping relieve patients’ symptoms.

 If you are looking for a better, more natural way to manage your pain, schedule an appointment with us for a personalized pain management program.
-Call (404) 953-0848 or use our convenient online request form.
+Call (770) 759-0650 or book online.